palladius/clouddeploy-platinum-path/README.md

 # clouddeploy-platinum-path

-This repo tries to demo an application (under `app/`) and it's path to deployment via Cloud Build + Cloud Deploy.
-Since a lot of setup is needed, I'm going to take inspiration from `willisc7` Golde Path repo.
+This repo tries to demo a few applications (under `apps/`) and it's path to deployment via Google Cloud Platform's `Cloud Build` + `Cloud Deploy`.
+Since a lot of setup is needed, I took inspiration from `willisc7` Golde Path repo (see below).

-I've tried to simplify the app and the skaffold part and concentrated on automating the installation of Service Accounts, clusters, etc. all in single scripts with a catchy name.
+I've tried to simplify the app and the `skaffold` part and concentrated on automating the installation of Service Accounts, clusters, etc. all in single scripts with a catchy name.

-Self:
+Note that EVERYTHING is automated except linking the external repo to Cloud Build (talked to the PM, this is currently possible in alpha API and it's among my TODOs).

 ## Install